scale-infinite/scale-infinite.github.io/content/faq/_index.md.md

 draft: false
 ---

+#### Do my applications Highly available, scalable, and reliable?

+yes, 100% Highly available, scalable, and reliable. we use industry-leading technologies and cloud-native tools like Kubernetes and more to keep your applications Highly available, scalable, and reliable.

+#### Who has access to my applications?

+No one outside your account can able to access your applications without your permission.
+And internally we use secure mechanisms to protect your applications and their date form others.

 #### How much does it cost ?

 Our service is free.
 However, applications can be ran for 2 hours only.
 Applications can be ran 24/7 with premium user option.